Probate Q&A Series How can heirs in North Carolina stop foreclosure on an inherited property during probate?

 Detailed Answer

-When someone dies owning real estate with an outstanding mortgage, that property enters the probate estate.
-Heirs do not take title until the court appoints a personal representative (PR) and distributes assets.
-Meanwhile, a lender may move forward with a non-judicial foreclosure under North Carolina’s deed of trust statutes (see N.C.G.S. § 45-21).
+When someone dies owning real estate with an outstanding mortgage, that property may become part of the probate estate, although title to a decedent’s real property generally passes at death subject to administration and the rights of creditors.
+Meanwhile, a lender may move forward with a power-of-sale foreclosure under North Carolina’s deed of trust statutes (see N.C.G.S. § 45-21).

 To halt a foreclosure sale, an heir—or the PR acting on behalf of the estate—must take swift action:

 • Open the probate estate.
-Any heir can petition the Clerk of Superior Court to appoint a personal representative under N.C.G.S. § 28A-6-1.
+Any interested person may apply to the Clerk of Superior Court for appointment of a personal representative under N.C.G.S. § 28A-4-1.
 Once appointed, the PR receives letters of administration or testamentary.

 • Notify the lender immediately.
-After appointment, the PR must inform the mortgage servicer of the decedent’s passing and supply a copy of the letters.
-This preserves the estate’s right to reinstate the loan.
+After appointment, the PR should inform the mortgage servicer of the decedent’s passing and supply a copy of the letters.

 • Reinstate or modify the loan.
-Under N.C.G.S. § 45-21.33, the borrower can stop a sale by paying past-due amounts plus costs up to one business day before the trustee sale.
+Under N.C.G.S. § 45-21.20, the grantor, mortgagor, or owner of the equity of redemption can stop a sale by paying the debt, expenses, and costs before the expiration of the time allowed by law for filing an upset bid.
 The PR can use estate funds or work with heirs to tender that payment.

 • Sell the property through probate.
-If the estate lacks cash to reinstate the loan, the PR can ask the court for permission to sell the real property under N.C.G.S. § 28A-23-2(c).
-A court-approved sale generates proceeds to pay off the mortgage before distribution to heirs.
+If the estate lacks cash to address the default, the PR may seek authority to sell real property as part of estate administration under applicable provisions of Chapter 28A, Article 17.
+Sale proceeds may be used to pay secured debt before distribution to heirs.

 • Seek injunctive relief if needed.
-In rare cases, heirs or the PR can file a civil action and request a temporary injunction under Rule 65 of the North Carolina Rules of Civil Procedure.
-The court requires posting a bond and proof of likely success on the merits.
+In rare cases, heirs or the PR can file a civil action and request a temporary restraining order or preliminary injunction under Rule 65 of the North Carolina Rules of Civil Procedure.
+The court may require security and proof supporting injunctive relief.

 Key Steps for Heirs to Halt Foreclosure